jtlutabingwa/AWS-Cloud-Resume/README.md

-# Cloud Resume — Hosted on AWS
+# Cloud Resume — AWS Cloud Club

 Deployed a static resume on AWS using S3 for object storage and CloudFront as a global CDN.
 This was my first AWS project to get hands-on with core cloud infrastructure.